thedataninja/MLOPS/README.md

-This is the code to implement name entity recognition (NER) system It can be used a machine learning project in production to implement (NER) sytem
+This is the code to implement name entity recognition (NER) system It can be used a machine learning project in production to implement (NER) system

 intent_entity_detection/views.py -- Flask API file which is gets the request call model which makes prediction and returns the json object